 Heading further west, there are two impressive pieces on either side of a tunnel along the Kakutsa Cholokashvili Highway.
 The first is by Colin van der Sluys.
 Notably, despite being a Dutch artist, van der Sluys took inspiration from Georgian folklore for this three-part mural.

 Thankfully, the tunnel is traversable on foot.
-Coming out the other side, turn around to admire the bright and colorful mural by Berlin-based artist HRVB.
+Coming out the other side, turn around to see the bright and colorful mural by Berlin-based artist HRVB.

 His intention for the mural was to put a smile on commuters’ faces as they navigate through the congested traffic of Georgia’s capital.
 Given the aggressive nature of some of the drivers here, HRVB could even be saving lives!

-Vake is widely regarded by local residents as the city’s most posh and prestigious district (for reasons I don’t quite understand, to be honest).
+Vake is widely regarded by local residents as the city’s most posh and prestigious district, though foreign visitors might not see it this way.
 While there’s not a whole lot to see here from a tourist’s perspective, you may want to take a walk over to Vake Park if the weather is nice outside.

-And on the journey, there are a number of interesting murals to check out.
+And on the journey over, there are a number of interesting murals to check out.
 The neighborhood’s best, however, are in Vake Park itself, which we’ll cover down below.

 Walking down Petre Melikishvili Street, stop by David Aghmashenebeli University Of Georgia to see another mural added as part of the Tbilisi Mural Festival.
 This is yet another mural contributed by a German artist, this time from Frankfurt.